COG-UK/docs/accessing-data.md

 * `qc`: A basic quality report for each COGUK ID.

 ## Pulling your own copy of the CLIMB data

+You need a CLIMB account to upload or access data.
+If you haven't got one, [see instructions on registering and uploading to CLIMB](upload-instructions).

 You can grab a copy of artifacts that meet some basic quality thresholds of your choosing with the [`elan-pull` nextflow pipeline](https://github.com/SamStudio8/elan-pull-nextflow).
 You can use the pipeline directly from GitHub: